rawkode/kubernetes-workshop/part-1/README.md

 You will learn:

 - What a `Pod` is
-- How to create, update, and delete a pod
+- How to create, "update", and delete a pod
 - Exporting a pod to `JSON` and `YAML`
 - Port Forward traffic locally to your pod